00arun00/Neural_Machine_Translation/docs/README.md

 we train the model using `categorical_crossentropy` loss, a custom [Adam](https://keras.io/optimizers/#adam) [optimizer](https://keras.io/optimizers/#usage-of-optimizers) (`learning rate = 0.005`, ![alphas](http://latex.codecogs.com/gif.latex?%24%5Cbeta_1%20%3D%200.9%24), ![alphas](http://latex.codecogs.com/gif.latex?%24%5Cbeta_2%20%3D%200.9%24), `decay = 0.01`)  and `['accuracy']` metrics:

-While training you can see the loss as well as the accuracy on each of the 10 positions of the output.
-The table below gives you an example of what the accuracies could be if the batch had 2 examples:
+While training we can see the loss as well as the accuracy on each of the 10 positions of the output.
+The table below gives us an example of what the accuracies could be if the batch had 2 examples:

 <img src="https://raw.githubusercontent.com/00arun00/Neural_Machine_Translation/master/images/table.png" style="width:700;height:200px;"> <br>